wustl-pctg/futurerd/README.md

 ### Compiling the tool

-0. Dependencies: Make sure that `zlib1g`, `zlib1g-dev`, and `datamash`
+0. Dependencies: Make sure that `zlib1g`, `zlib1g-dev`, `openssl`, and
-   packages are installed.
+   `datamash` packages are installed.
 Also, g++-5 must be installed.
 It doesn't need to be set as the default, but our (very old) branch of clang requires that package's version of the C++ headers.

 1. First use the `setup.sh` script to build the compiler and download the `dedup` datasets.
 If using link-time optimization (recommended